alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 Further north, Taitō is a more relaxed ward.
 Two of the most visited spots in Tokyo can be found here: **Ueno Park** and **Sensō-ji** temple.

-We first went to Ueno, but before entering the park we stopped at local market next to the train lines, for some authentic street food.
+We first went to Ueno, but before entering the park we stopped at a local market next to the train lines for some authentic street food.
 We definitely recommend this place, it's called [Ameya Yokocho Market](https://goo.gl/maps/X7nRsgXRrjRa2BtD7) and it's the perfect introduction into urban Japan.

 <figure>
   <img src="/img/japan/tokyo-ueno.jpg" alt="walking path on top of a lake in the middle of Ueno Park">
   <figcaption>Lake inside Ueno Park.</figcaption>
 </figure>

-Then we did a quick tour of the park, one of the most popular ones in Tokyo during sakura.
-However, we were there a couple of days earlier and the cherries were not yet in full blossom.
+Then we did a quick tour of the park, one of the most popular in Tokyo during sakura.
+However, we were there a couple of days early and the cherries were not yet in full blossom.
 Nevertheless, it's a great spot that should definitely be on your map when visiting Tokyo.

 In the second part of the day, we visited one of the oldest neighbourhoods of Tokyo, Asakusa.
 It is built around the ancient Buddhist temple of Sensō-ji, the oldest one in Tokyo.
 Great restaurants in the area as well!